-- Give some serious thought about your plans after high school.
-Evaluate your goals, your values, your interests and your abilities. - Place a strong emphasis on your academic work. - Have your username/password for Naviance.
-Parents you can log in too! - Create a college-only email account, or regularly utilize your HHHS email. - Evaluate your goals, interests, and abilities. - Begin college admissions preparation program to study for and prepare.
+- Give some serious thought about your plans after high school. - Place a strong emphasis on your academic work. - Create and save your username/password for Naviance.
+Parents, you can log in too! - Create a college-only email account, or regularly utilize your HHHS email. - Evaluate your goals, values, interests, and abilities. - Begin college admissions preparation program to study for and prepare.
 You may sign up for the free HHHS SAT test prep course that runs through November/December.